Illustration: Katarina Lernmark

 ‘I do work very hard.
 I have been very coloured by my early ballet education.
 I spent six days a week, seven hours a day training.
 That will always be the foundation of my work.’

-Read more about Swedish film in the Swedish film fact sheet.
+Read more about Swedish film.

 Babba Canales’s is guided by the principle that ‘speed is key’.